bchaffin/bchaffin.github.io/skylake/skylake.markdown

 I do have two complaints:
 - The pre-applied thermal paste is not nearly sufficient for a large CPU package like the LGA-2066.
-When I removed the cooler to replace the motherboard I found the circle of thermal paste to be dry and crumbly, and not nearly covering the whole package surface.
+When I removed the cooler to replace the motherboard I found the circle of thermal paste (why is it a circle when CPUs are square?) to be dry and crumbly, and not nearly covering the whole package surface.
 - The Corsair adjusts its fan speeds based on the coolant temperature, but the pump only has three static speeds.
 To be able to run heavy loads, I have it set to "performance mode", but that means it's running at full speed all the time, and when the system is idle and all the fans are slow, the pump noise is noticeable.
+For the price, you would think that a temperature-sensitive pump speed wouldn't be that hard.

 As with most components aimed at the gamer market, there is no official Linux support whatsoever.
 Fortunately I found